BoidCMS/boidcms.github.io/developer/reference.md

 -------

 - **`App::is_page()`**:
-This method checks whether a page exists or not. **Note that this method is available starting from version `v2.0.0`.**
+This method checks whether a page exists or not.
+!> Note that this method is available starting from version `v2.0.0`.

 ```php
 App::is_page( string $page ): bool